umhello2020/coffee-review-site/README.md

 *Take a Sip is a website for coffee enthusiasts and connoisseurs.
 On this site, you'll find information about coffee recipes, an option to generate a random coffee recipe, and you can get a coffee recommendation of hot or iced personalized to your current weather.
 If you're looking for a new coffee recipe to try you're in the right place.

 ## Link
-*Here is a link to the deployed project*
+*Here is a link to the deployed project: https://umhello2020.github.io/coffee-review-site/*

 ## Visuals